FHA Back To Work Program Waives Foreclosure, Bankruptcy, And Short Sale Waiting Periods

 - Forbearance agreements

 The FHA realizes that, sometimes, credit events may be beyond your control, and that credit histories don't always reflect a person's true ability or willingness to pay on a mortgage.

 Use the Q&A below to learn more about the FHA's Back to Work - Extenuating Circumstances program.

-Then, get today's FHA mortgage interest rates at no cost and with no social security number required to get started.Click to see your FHA loan eligibility (Jun 21st, 2017)
+Then, get today's FHA mortgage interest rates at no cost and with no social security number required to get started.Verify your home buying eligibility (Feb 22nd, 2018)

 The FHA Back To Work - Extenuating Circumstances program is the FHA's "second chance" for mortgage applicants who have experienced financial hardship as a result of unemployment or severe reduction in income.